Gold at Rs.1,54,000 Per 10 Grams: What That Number Means

 • Geopolitical demand: The ongoing West Asia conflict and Russia–Ukraine war have sustained safe-haven demand.
 When geopolitical risk is elevated, institutional investors globally shift allocations toward gold.

 The rupee factor matters for your returns: The outlook for gold prices in 2026 remains cautiously optimistic, although short-term volatility is expected.
-If the rupee strengthens significantly, Indian gold returns could underperform global gold returns.
+If the rupee strengthens significantly, Indian gold returns will underperform global gold returns.
 Always factor in currency risk when modelling gold investment outcomes.

 Gold Price History in India — The 10-Year Journey to ₹1,54,000